The Avenue Surgery

 The Practice has decided that your named, accountable GP will be the doctor you are registered with.
 If you are unsure who is your named GP and wish to know, please ask the Reception staff the next time you are at the Surgery.

 Should you express a wish to be changed to another GP the Practice will make reasonable efforts to accommodate this request.

-Please be aware that having a named GP does not affect your ability to make an appointment with any of the GPs at The Avenue Surgery.
+Please be aware that having a named GP does not affect your ability to make an appointment with any of the clinicians at The Avenue Surgery.

 We provide essential services under the General Medical Services Contract as follows: